ionos-cloud/knife-ionos-cloud/README.md

 ## Create Data Center

-Unless you are planning to manage an existing ProfitBricks environment, the first step will typically involve choosing the location for a new virtual data center.
+Unless you are planning to manage an existing Ionoscloud environment, the first step will typically involve choosing the location for a new virtual data center.
 A list of locations can be obtained with location command.

     knife ionoscloud location list